 Drop: 8 mm

-The Terra Kiger 5 is Nike’s lowest-drop and least-cushioned trail shoe, designed for more technical terrain and challenging conditions like water crossings, mud, and slick rocks.
+The Terra Kiger 5 is Nike’s lowest-drop and least-cushioned trail shoe, designed for more technical terrain and challenging conditions like water crossings, mud, and rocks.
 Its perforated mesh upper allows moisture to move out of the shoe while being much more breathable than waterproof shoes.
 Its tongue is also padded, which is meant to help prevent hot spots on the top of your foot from rubbing laces.
 The Terra Kiger has a rock plate in the forefoot of the shoe, which works well with its aggressive outsole when it comes to running on very rocky trails.
-Its outsole is the most aggressive of Nike’s trail shoes, better suited to technical terrain and wet conditions, rather than pavement.
-Of Nike’s trail shoes, the Terra Kiger is the best option for those who want maximum traction on rough and wet surfaces, and for those who prefer a shoe with a pretty low heel-to-toe drop.
+Its outsole is the most aggressive of Nike’s trail shoes, better suited to technical terrain, rather than pavement.
+Of Nike’s trail shoes, the Terra Kiger is the best option for those who are looking for a shoe with larger, more aggressive lugs, though we have heard from several people that the rubber compound it uses in its outsole does not grip well on wet, slick surfaces.
+It’s also worth a look for those who prefer a shoe with a pretty low heel-to-toe drop.